gabriellegall/dbt_netsuite/README.md

 ### Row-level-security (RLS)
 Datasets are expected to be restricted to the scope of each authorized user - at a row level.
-RLS is provided in the form of an Excel file and containing several dimensions to be used for each user email : bu_code, customer_name and item_type.
+RLS is provided in the form of an Excel file containing several dimensions to be used for each user email : bu_code, customer_name and item_type.

 The security that should be enforced is the intersection of all conditions/dimensions.
 However, if another record is provided for the same user email, the two sets of conditions to be additive.
-This is a rare exception for some users who need to see the data of all their business unit + the data of some of their clients across all business unit.
+This is a rare exception for some users who need to see the data of all their business unit + the data of some of their clients across all business units.

 ### Budget
 To monitor the performance of the sales pipeline, a budget file is provided by the client's finance team in the form of an Excel file.